 - Childhood separation from parents or loved ones

 - Dependent relationship with the deceased loved one

 - Experiencing multiple losses within a short period of time

 These factors may indicate a situation where prolonged grief can occur.
 However, some people will not experience prolonged grief even when they are exposed to one or more of these situations.
-The best way to diagnose complicated grief is to carefully monitor your loved one and make sure that the symptoms of grief subside over time.
+The best way to diagnose complicated grief is to consult with an experienced, licensed counselor and make sure that the symptoms of grief subside over time.

 - Obsessive focus on the loss or on reminders of the lost loved one

 - Intense yearning for the person, job, home, or health that was lost

 - Numbness or detachment from the outside world or from inner emotions

 - Preoccupation with personal grief